ga4gh/mme-apis/search-api.md

   1. `name` : The human-readable name of the clinician or organization that the user is contacting with the provided URL.
 A transparent string, limited to 255 characters in utf-8. (***Mandatory***)
   1. `institution` : The human-readable institution of the clinician, if available.
 A transparent string, limited to 255 characters in utf-8. (*Optional*)
   1. `href` : A public (no login required) URL for contacting the owner of the patient record to follow up with a match.
 This must be a valid URL (of the form `<scheme>:<address>`), and could take a number of forms: (***Mandatory***)
-    * an `HTTP` URL: in this case, the URL could be a contact form which would allow the user to contact the owner of the matched patient.
+    * An `HTTP` URL: in this case, the URL could be a contact form which would allow the user to contact the owner of the matched patient.
-    * a `mailto` URL: in this case, the URL could be a (potentially-anonymized) email address to contact regarding the patient match.
+    * A `mailto` URL: in this case, the URL could be a (potentially-anonymized) email address to contact regarding the patient match.
+It is preferred to use the `email` field for this purpose.
+  1. `email` : A (potentially-anonymized) email address for contacting the owner of the patient record to follow up with a match. (*Optional*) (*since v1.1*)

 #### Species
 * *Optional*